Dylan-Dacre/IT5016D_Assessment-3---Research-Repository/Chatbot/README.md

 The chatbot is designed to have a single responsibility.
 The chatbot is designed to ask the user questions and generate a response based on the answers to the questions.
 The chatbot is not designed to do anything else.

+- KISS

+The code for the bot is very simple.
+The user input sets the value of a variable and then the value of the variable is used to find the response in the decision tree.
+Just a whole lot of IF statements!

 ## Viewing the Project

  1. Clone the repository